-- 1. Manufactured products must have at least 50 percent of their value added within the state. - 2.
-Must be properly labeled according to WVDA labeling standards.
-Label reviews are a free service of the WVDA, which will issue a certificate of label review for approved labels. - 3.
-Packaging for products must be of high quality and appropriate for the product.
-Tamper-evident sealing is recommended to ensure that products will remain of the highest quality. - 4.
-Some products may require special manufacturing certifications and process approvals.
-See the WVDA Farmers Market Vendor Guide for details. - 6.
-Meat products must be processed and packaged in a facility that is inspected by the United States Department of Agriculture (USDA) or WVDA's Meat and Poultry Inspection Division (MPID).
+- WV Grown Producers: Products must be grown in West Virginia, or manufactured products must have at least 50 percent of their value added within the state.
+Other requirements apply (See Trademark Licensing Agreement). - Must be properly labeled according to WVDA labeling standards.
+Label reviews are a free service of the WVDA.
+A certificate of label review will be issued for approved labels. - Some products may require special manufacturing certifications and process approvals.
+See the WVDA Farmers Market Vendor Guide for details.
+Farmers-Market-Vendor-Guide.pdf (wv.gov) - Meat products must be processed and packaged in a facility that is inspected by the United States Department of Agriculture (USDA) or WVDA's Meat and Poultry Inspection Division (MPID).
 Producers must have a valid Distributor Permit when applicable.
-Contact MPID at 304-558-2206 for details. - 7.
-Dairy products, eggs, hemp, animal feeds and seeds must meet additional regulatory and labeling requirements.
+Contact MPID at 304-558-2206 for details. - Dairy products, eggs, hemp, animal feeds and seeds must meet additional regulatory and labeling requirements.
 The WVDA Regulatory and Environmental Affairs Division (READ) handles the registration and product label reviews for these specific products.
 Call 304-558-2227 for details.
-Honeybee colonies must registered with WVDA's Animal Health Division (AHD).
-Call 304-558-2214 for details.
+Honeybee colonies must be registered with WVDA's Animal Health Division (AHD).
+Call 304-558-2214 for details. - WV Grown Partners: Must sell or serve at least one WV Grown product in their retail establishment or food service business.
+(Must explain how they further the brand and mission). - WV Grown Supporters: (Must explain how they further the brand and mission). - Periodic membership renewal is required to help WVDA maintain up-to-date company and product info.